Emil-96/dailyquotes_android/README.md

 This is the Android frontend for the DailyQuotes app.

+This app was developed in parallel with a web version, which you can find [here](https://github.com/JanWilfert/DailyQuotesWebApp/).

 ## Building your own app

 I recommend copying the repo and opening it with [Android Studio](https://developer.android.com/studio).